SCAND 100 A Wi 26: Introduction To Scandinavian Culture

 The assignments in this class have been designed to challenge you to develop creativity, critical-thinking, and problem-solving skills.
 Using AI technology will limit your capacity to develop these skills and to meet the learning goals of this course.

-If you have any questions about what constitutes academic integrity in this course or at the University of Washington, please feel free to contact me to discuss your concerns.
+If you have any questions about what constitutes academic integrity in this course or at the University of Washington, please feel free to contact me to discuss your questions.

 (This course policy is based on and uses language from The UW Center for Teaching and Learning’s guidance on students’ use of artificial intelligence.)